Quick Answer

 Medium confidence

-Retool costs $75 to $75 per user/month as of March 2026.
+Retool costs Free to $50 per user/month as of May 2026.
 Pricing depends on your chosen tier, contract length, and negotiated discounts.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.